Best Of18 min read

 Visual project tracking Monday.com Asana

-If we're picking one winner for the broadest range of product teams in 2026: Linear for teams under 150 people, Jira for everyone else.
-That's not a cop-out — it genuinely reflects how these tools perform across the scenarios we evaluated.
-After testing all eight tools across different team setups, those two kept rising to the top in their respective contexts.
+If I had to pick one overall winner across most product teams: Linear for teams under 150 people, Jira for everyone else.
+That's not hedging — it genuinely reflects how these tools perform in different scenarios.
+After testing all eight across various team setups, those two kept rising to the top in their respective contexts.

 FAQ: Best Project Management Tools for Product Teams 2026